You’re here because you want to learn about email threads.

 - Break up emails to make it scannable.

-- Summarise critical points using bullets.
+- Summarize critical points using bullets.

-- Proofread your email before hitting send.
+- Proofread emails before hitting send.

 Superhuman AI can write entire emails for you.
 Jot down some phrases and watch it turn into a fully-written email that’s ready to send: